Print friendly version

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Genetics Home Reference (GHR) contains information on SCOT deficiency.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - Genetics Home Reference (GHR) contains a gene summary on OXCT1.
 Gene mutations in this gene cause SCOT deficiency.
 Click on the link to go to GHR and review this summary.

 In Depth Information